Every home deserves some greenery, and home decor stores are filled with botanical-themed accessories that will bring the outdoors indoors.

 Here's an inexpensive way to make your own chevron wall art using wood stain and metallic paint and half a sheet of 9mm or 12mm pine plywood.

 If your family photos are slowly piling up we have put together a collection of ideas for creative ways to display your family photographs and show them off.
-From a collection of framed photos on a wall to a collage of your family favourites, you're bound to be inspired by at least one idea.

 Whether you prefer to buy art from recognised or new artists, or make your own works of art, there's no denying that art can be used to add pops of colour to a home.